Poverty in Ethiopia: Roads & Food Chains

 Ethiopia has started a difficult process of market development, trade liberalization, institution- and infrastructure building.
 That kind of development takes a while and no matter what the country undoubtedly remains in the group of the "marginalized" economies of the world.
 Moreover the impact of market liberalization - started in the early 1990s - on welfare shows that while one group of the poor has been able to take advantage of the improved economic environment, another group has become increasingly marginalized because of reduced access to social safety nets.

-This illustrates that liberalization alone will not by any means solve all the problems of poverty in Ethiopia, as opposed to what many experts in international organizations seem to think.
-As economists, including at the WTO (World Trade Organization) , argue international trade liberalization needs to be complemented with redistribution mechanisms (social security, indemnities, skill training,...) because it's detrimental to low workers' living conditions in both developed and poor countries.
+This illustrates that liberalization alone will not solve the challenge of reducing Ethiopia's high poverty rate, as opposed to what many experts in international organizations seem to think.
+Meanwhile, less biased economists, including at the WTO (World Trade Organization), argue that international trade liberalization should always be complemented with redistribution mechanisms (social security, indemnities, skill training, education...).
+According to them, that's because economic liberalization is often detrimental to poor workers' living conditions - both in developed and developing countries.

 Droughts & food shortages

 The end of 2002 - early 2003 saw a decline in donations combined with a drought which resulted in massive food shortage affecting up to 12.5 million people, who became dependent on international food aid only.
 Along with plummeting donations, possibly because everyone's attention was focused on the war in Iraq in 2003, the UN described the situation in Ethiopia as a "huge crisis" and warned it was quickly bound to get worse.

 The Ethiopian government reacted with an ambitious program that moved two million people from the dry and infertile highlands to the unused land in the West and South of the country.
 But the result was pretty much a fiasco: resettlement camps that were to be set up with schools, water and facilities were not ready.